 Once I attained a certain level of wellness, my brain came back online and I realised I had a choice — to let this illness define my life in a purely negative way or to find the opportunities hidden within.
 I became determined to understand the mechanisms that lead to chronic disease, to understand how and why the body reacts as it does, and to discern the aptitude that we have to unlock our healing potential using the keys that nutrition & lifestyle can provide.
 This inspired me to return to formal study.

 I trained at the Health Coach Institute to become a certified holistic health & life coach, learning about healthy eating habits for an energized body and life and how to share this knowledge with others.
 But that wasn't enough - I wanted to help people like me that were struggling with chronic illness, and I instinctually knew I needed to take the training further.
-More recently I’ve completed training in functional nutrition through the Functional Nutrition Alliance, completing both Full Body Systems and the Functional Nutrition and Lifestyle Practitioner training in 2021.
+More recently I’ve completed training in functional nutrition through the Functional Nutrition Alliance, completing both Full Body Systems and the Functional Nutrition and Lifestyle Practitioner training.
 This intensive functional nutrition training had me deep diving into the systems of the body, revisiting all that I learned in my undergraduate Biology training but in a more practical and functional way that is much more relevant to human health.
 I have also completed many courses/certifications in complex immune system disorders so that I can focus on helping the many thousands of people being affected by microbial contamination (i.e. mould, bacteria, mycotoxins etc) in water damaged buildings and the associated health impacts.

 What I have learned is that when practitioners take a functional approach — asking questions, fostering therapeutic partnerships, and taking the time to find unique root causes — people can find levels of vitality they never thought possible.
 I never want my clients to feel unheard, to feel like a burden or a lost cause.
 The Holistic Health & Nutrition Clinic is where patients can empower themselves with nutritional insights and connect with a Functional Nutritionist for dedicated one-on-one support.
 We need to change the way healthcare is addressed on a global scale.
 HHANC is my contribution to the healthcare revolution.